Case summary

 Upgrade recommendation (Maserati Ghibli-specific)

-For a complete structural upgrade that maintains daily drivability while solving thermal limits, we recommend a hybrid caliper setup:
+For a complete system overhaul that maintains daily drivability while solving thermal limits, we recommend a hybrid caliper setup:

-- Front Axle: A rigid multi-piston caliper (like the Alcon RC6) paired with 410 mm (16.1 in) StopFlex CCB rotors for maximum bite and heat dissipation.
+- Front Axle: A rigid multi-piston caliper (Alcon RC6) paired with 410 mm (16.1 in) StopFlex CCB rotors for maximum mechanical bite and heat dissipation.

-- Rear Axle: An integrated-EPB caliper (like the TTSPORT EP4) paired with 380 mm (15.0 in) StopFlex CCB rotors.
-This balances the hydraulic bias and retains factory parking brake functionality without external brackets.
+- Rear Axle: An integrated-EPB caliper (TTSPORT EP4) paired with 380 mm (15.0 in) StopFlex CCB rotors.
+This balances the hydraulic bias and retains factory parking brake functionality without clumsy external brackets.

 What we changed and why

 - Front Calipers: Installed Alcon RC6 (6-piston) units.
-The opposed piston layout ensures uniform pressure across a larger pad surface.
-This eliminates uneven pad wear and delivers a highly linear, immediate pedal response compared to the factory setup.
+The opposed-piston layout distributes hydraulic pressure evenly across a massive pad surface, eliminating uneven wear and delivering a stiff, highly linear pedal.

 - Rear Calipers: Installed TTSPORT EP4 (4-piston) units.
-This caliper features an integrated electromechanical parking brake.
-It syncs directly with the Maserati's factory protocols, avoiding dashboard error codes while increasing rear clamping force.
+This caliper features a built-in electromechanical parking brake motor that syncs directly with Maserati's factory ECU, increasing rear clamping force without throwing dashboard codes.

-- Friction Material: Installed StopFlex CCB-specific performance ceramic pads to match the rotor's thermal characteristics and ensure low dust output.
+- Friction Material: Swapped to StopFlex CCB-specific performance ceramic pads to match the rotor's thermal profile and minimize dust output.

 OEM steel vs StopFlex carbon-ceramic (case view)